 Stabilization of the water supply to the Charters River spawning beds has been accomplished through a landmark agreement with CRD Water Services Commission that allows for water releases in the summer months as needed, in order to avoid loss of fish through water levels too low to sustain life.

-Planning for development of the spawning capability of the Charters Side Channel has long been a priority of the organization.
+Planning for development of the spawning capability of the Charters Side Channel has long been a priority of the organization, and continues today.
 In 2013, with the assistance of a substantial grant from the Pacific Salmon Foundation, the assistance of a variety of generous corporate contributors both in cash and in kind, added to the sweat of volunteers working in the river, the side channel project was achieved.
 A substantial increase in habitat for overwintering, spawning and rearing has been accomplished.